 What to do and what not to do?

 What are the duties of a follower?

 How should neighbors, friends, and family be treated?

-From birth to death, from business to politics, from laws to enforcement of the legislation, from illness to health, from parenting to marriages and divorce, it has standards, rules and procedures to guide his followers for better handling, and success in this life.
-And if one follows the religion that have a concept of life after death than in other lives too.
+From birth to death, from business to politics, from laws to enforcement of the laws, from illness to health, from parenting to marriages and divorce, it has standards, rules, and procedures to guide his followers for better handling and success in this life and if one follows the religion who have a concept of life after death than in other lives too.

-It is a powerful tool to influence people for a shared cause, however a dangerous weapon to use against others if misused.
+It is a powerful tool to influence people for a shared cause; however, a dangerous weapon against others is misused.
 Some of the most critical issues in sorting out the extremism from society are:

 Who will make individuals and groups not to use religion against others?